utk-eecs-crumpton-tas/cs102-handbook/docs/env-setup/mac.md

 # Mac Environment Setup

+Setting up homebrew, g++, and VSCode on mac.

 ## Install Homebrew

 Homebrew is a package manager for macOS.
 It allows you to install and manage software packages from the command line.